Ammar-Amjad/Ammar-Amjad/README.md

 <h2 style=text-align:center;>Hello, I'm Ammar Amjad! 👋</h2>

-Database software engineer at Apple.
+Database software engineer at Apple 🍎

 Computer science graduate student from the University of Florida with 3 years of experience as a Data Scientist and Data Engineer at IBM.